quantumlib/Stim/doc/file_format_stim_circuit.md

 A *block initiator* is an instruction suffixed with `{`.
 Every block initiator must be followed, eventually, by a matching *block terminator* which is just a `}`.
 The `{` always goes in the same line as its instruction, and the `}` always goes on a line by itself.

 ```
 <BLOCK_START> ::= <INSTRUCTION> /[ \t]*/ '{'
 <BLOCK_END> ::= '}'
 ```

+Blocks can be nested.
+Block contents are indented by convention, but this is not necessary.

 ## Semantics